Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum time in days below previous high water mark of 171 days in the last 5 years of Gold-USD Low volatility Sub-strategy, we see it is relatively lower, thus better in comparison to the benchmark GLD (436 days)
+• The maximum days under water over 5 years of Gold-USD Low volatility Sub-strategy is 171 days, which is lower, thus better compared to the benchmark GLD (436 days) in the same period.

-• Compared with GLD (145 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 125 days is smaller, thus better.
+• Compared with GLD (145 days) in the period of the last 3 years, the maximum days under water of 125 days is smaller, thus better.

 AveDuration: